home-assistant/developers.home-assistant/docs/core/entity/update.md

 It can be used for:

 - Providing an indicator if an update is available for a device or service.
-- An install method to allow installing an update or a specific version of the software.
+- An installation method to allow installing an update or a specific version of the software.
 - Allow for offering backups before installing a new update.